fabiojcalero/home_settings/git_settings.md

 Last updated on the same date.
 The current git version is 2.34.1

-1. Configure Name and Email
+1. Configure Name, Email, and Default Branch Name

 - git config --global user.name "Fabio Calero"
 - git config --global user.email "fabiojcalero@gmail.com"
+- git config --global init.defaultBranch main

 2. Create a new ssh key and add it to the ssh agent of the machine